Online Candidate Home Page

 She lost the election.
 Decisively.

-This was an off-year, local election with a low turnout.
+This was an off-year, low-turnout election.
 The incumbent was popular and had a solid, predictable base of senior voters.
-He didn’t even campaign that hard and still won about two-thirds of the vote.
+He didn’t campaign hard and still won about two-thirds of the vote.
 On the surface, it was a solid victory.

-Yet, the margin of victory was only about 200 out of 600 votes cast.
-This is in a municipality with over 3200 eligible voters.
+Yet, the margin of victory was only about 200 out of 600 votes cast in a municipality with over 3,200 eligible voters.

-So, what could have provided the challenger with another 200 votes?
-The answer is pretty simple – a higher voter turnout.
+So what could have provided the challenger with another 200 votes?
+The answer is simple — higher voter turnout.

 Remember that housing development?